 - If your benefits are lessened, you have a tolerance.
 It's almost impossible not to have some tolerance, especially if you haven't gone back to sleep, so don't panic if you do.
 But track exactly how much of a difference there is, and put it in terms like "My second dose gave me joint pain relief for two hours less than the first dose."
 If you lose more than an hour of relief from a primary benefit, it means you're using too much or too often.
 It's up to you to decide between the two, but if you're not sure, try lowering the dose before adding more time between doses.
 Your goal is to be able to have nearly continual relief, so a smaller dose is easier to manage than more time between doses.

 - However, if you don't get one of your primary benefits during your second dose, this is a bigger warning sign.
-It means you blew your tolerance up too much, and you're headed all the way back to step 1, including another shitty 2 day break.
+It means you blew your tolerance up too much, and you're headed all the way back to step 1, including another shitty 2-day break.
 Use smaller doses in steps 2 and 6.
 Yep, this sucks, but trust me, it's worth it in the end.
 If you keep blowing your tolerance, you'll need to keep raising your dose, and you'll get less and less benefit out of each dose until it stops working at all.
-Then you have to do a hard detox without any cannabis for several weeks, including the crazy ass dreams, the lack of appetite, and the general feeling of "fuck why did I let it get this bad".
+Then you have to do a hard detox without any cannabis for several weeks, including the crazy-ass dreams, the lack of appetite, and the general feeling of "fuck why did I let it get this bad".
 That's hell, so don't trick yourself into going there.

 - You might have noticed that so far, the guidelines are "start small, and cut back from that", so you might be wondering "when is it appropriate to raise the dose?"
 You only raise the size of the dose if the last dose didn't provide any benefit, and you only do so after sleeping.
-The wording here is precise, the difference between steps 8 and 9 are whether you get any benefit.
+The wording here is precise, the difference between steps 8 and 9 is whether you get any benefit.
 If you got no benefit at all, the dose is too small and you can increase it.
 If you get some benefits, but not a primary benefit, it means you're dealing with tolerance instead.
 I'm emboldening it again because this is the thing people mess up the most: Do not take bigger doses throughout a day.
 The size of your first dose in a given day is the size all of the rest of your doses that day will be.
 DO NOT INCREASE YOUR DOSE BEFORE SLEEPING FIRST.

 - If you can manage to sleep without a nightcap, do so.
 It's much, much, much better for your tolerance if you don't dose right before bed.
 I recognize that for some people, a dose or relief is a prerequisite for sleep, but try your hardest to not consider yourself one of those people.
-If you need a rule, its "You have to spend an hour in bed trying to sleep before you can consider a night cap."
-You must give yourself a chance to sleep without a dose, because sleeping is when your body does the most work to lessen your tolerance, and it doesn't do a good job it you spend the night sleeping off a fresh dose.
+If you need a rule, it's "You have to spend an hour in bed trying to sleep before you can consider a nightcap."
+You must give yourself a chance to sleep without a dose, because sleeping is when your body does the most work to lessen your tolerance, and it doesn't do a good job if you spend the night sleeping off a fresh dose.

 - Keep cycling through steps 2 through 6, including waiting two extra hours between doses.
-When you get 4 days under your belt where you didn't blow up your tolerance, you've found the right size dose and its time to fine tune the timing.
+When you get 4 days under your belt where you didn't blow up your tolerance, you've found the right size dose, and it's time to fine-tune the timing.